maxschlapfer/MacAdminHelpers/README.md

 ### Disable 802.1x code snippet
 A little code snippet to disable the 802.1x automatic connection.

+### Jamf Database Converter Script
+A script to help you convert all tables in your MySQL DB from MyISAM to InnoDB.

 ### Mozilla Firefox PackageBuilder Script
 A package build script to download the full installer from Mozilla and bake some AddOns and Language packs and various configurations into the package for deployment inside your organisation.